By Ed Staskus

 Bernie had plowed the field in the fall, straight furrows that stayed straight through November rainstorms and snow that swamped the island from mid-December to mid-April.
 It wasn’t usually that snowy, but it had been one of those winters.
 He stayed snug in his small house on the far side of Anglo Rustico, opposite the North Rustico Harbour.
 The house was more than a hundred years old, built with island cut lumber and island made shingles.
 Birch bark was the insulation between the outer wall and the shingles.
 It cut the wind on an island where it was always windy.
 He had an oil furnace and a fireplace in the living room and the house kept itself snug at room temperature without even trying.

-It was attached to a bony wrist by a pair of handcuffs.
-The wrist was wearing a watch and was attached to a arm that was half-buried in the ground.
+It was attached to a bony hand grasping the handle.
+The bony wrist was wearing a watch and was attached to an arm that was half-buried in the ground.
 The bracelet was gold-colored stainless steel.

 “Ce que ca?”
 Bernie whispered to himself.